elgentos/magento2-varnish-extended/README.md

 Or use the custom optimized VCL as explained in the subsection "Custom optimized VCL" of this readme.

-Now replace the relevant part:
+Now replace the relevant part with this part, which includes the placeholder:

 ```
     # Remove all marketing get parameters to minimize the cache objects